-All students receiving ROTC scholarships as well as sophomores, juniors and seniors who are contracted with the Army receive a tax free monthly stipend to cover living expenses.
-The stipend starts at \$300 per month during the freshman year, increases to \$350 during the sophomore year, \$450 during the junior year, and \$500 during the senior year.
+All students receiving ROTC scholarships as well as sophomores, juniors and seniors who are contracted with the Army receive a tax-free monthly stipend to cover living expenses.
+For students contracted prior to August 15, 2018 the stipend starts at \$300 per month during the freshman year, increases to \$350 during the sophomore year, \$450 during the junior year, and \$500 during the senior year.
+For students contracted after August 15, 2018 the stipend is \$420 per month for all four years.
 The stipend is paid directly to the student each month that they are in school or participating in Army ROTC summer training.

 The Army ROTC Department provides all uniforms, equipment, and textbooks required for the classes.
-In addition to the academic classes students may also participate on a voluntary basis in many additional training opportunities such as physical training and hands-on equipment training each week.
-Each semester there is a military social event and at least one weekend training session that includes such events as military marksmanship, cross country orienteering, military rappelling, leadership application courses, and obstacle/confidence courses.
+In addition to the academic classes, students may also participate on a voluntary basis in many additional training opportunities such as physical training and hands-on equipment training each week.
+Each semester there is a military social event and at least one weekend training session that includes such events as military marksmanship, cross-country orienteering, military rappelling, leadership application courses, and obstacle/confidence courses.

 During breaks and vacations students can volunteer for active Army training such as military parachute operations, helicopter operations, military mountain climbing, and training with active army units in the United States and overseas.
 There are also numerous opportunities for academic internships with state and federal agencies through Army ROTC.
 New to ROTC are language and cultural immersion programs offering incentives for language classes taken on campus as well as funded study abroad and summer foreign exchange internships to thirty countries.
-All training is cost free to the student, and students are paid for some summer training courses.
+All training is cost-free to the student, and students are paid for some summer training courses.
 The ROTC program consists of two programs, the basic courses normally taken during the freshman and sophomore years consisting of MIL 211/212, MIL 221/222 and MIL 251/252.
 The advanced courses normally taken during the junior and senior years consist of MIL 231/232, MIL 241/242 and MIL 251/252.

 Students who have completed basic training in any U.S. service may qualify for placement in the advanced course.
-Additionally students who have not completed the ROTC basic course may qualify for the advanced course by attending a paid four-week long Leadership Training Course conducted each summer at Fort Knox, Kentucky.
+Additionally, students who have not completed the ROTC basic course may qualify for the advanced course by attending a paid four-week long Leadership Training Course conducted each summer at Fort Knox, Kentucky.

 Incoming freshmen, transfer students, and all enrolled King's students can compete for one- to four-year ROTC scholarships that pay full tuition and fees regardless of cost and \$1,200 per year for books in addition to the monthly stipend.
-Special five year scholarships may be available for qualifying Physician Assistant majors.
+Special five-year scholarships may be available for qualifying Physician Assistant majors.
 The Army will commission successful graduates as a second lieutenant with a starting salary of over \$38,000 per year plus housing allowance, food allowance, and medical and dental benefits, as well as 30 days paid vacation per year.